-- 1. providing technical assistance, training, and support, and providing for travel expenses, for health care providers and a range of health care entities that provide or will provide telehealth services; - 2. disseminating information and research findings related to telehealth services: - 3. promoting effective collaboration among telehealth resource centers and the HRSA Office for the Advancement of Telehealth (OAT), as well as other HRSA award recipients (e.g., Telehealth Centers of Excellence, technical assistance (TA) providers); - 4. conducting evaluations to determine the best utilization of telehealth technologies to meet health care needs; - 5. promoting the integration of the technologies used in clinical information systems with other telehealth technologies; - 6. fostering the use of telehealth technologies to provide health care information and education for consumers in a more effective manner; and - 7. implementing special projects or studies under the direction of HRSA.
+- 1. providing technical assistance, training, and support, and providing for travel expenses, for health care providers and a range of health care entities that provide or will provide telehealth services; - 2. disseminating information and research findings related to telehealth services; - promoting effective collaboration among telehealth resource centers and the Health Resources and Services Administration (HRSA) Office for the Advancement of Telehealth (OAT), as well as other HRSA award recipients (e.g., Telehealth Centers of Excellence, technical assistance (TA) providers); - 4. conducting evaluations to determine the best utilization of telehealth technologies to meet health care needs: - 5. promoting the integration of the technologies used in clinical information systems with other telehealth technologies; - 6. fostering the use of telehealth technologies to provide health care information and education for consumers in a more effective manner; and - 7. implementing special projects or studies under the direction of HRSA.

 On January 31, 2020, the Secretary of the U.S. Department of Health and Human Services declared a public health emergency in response to COVID-19.
 Should the public health emergency still be in place at the time of this funding notice, and in response to this public health emergency, you may include COVID-19 related activities in your application.
-Activities could include an increased emphasis on telehealth support for providers and patients during the public health emergency response.
+Activities could include increased emphasis on support of telehealth directly to consumers or telehealth for public health emergency response.
 Applicants that focus on such emergency use of telehealth should also outline plans to shift priorities for changing needs and uses of telehealth.

-Applicants are encouraged to include populations that have historically suffered from poorer health outcomes, health disparities, and other inequities, as compared to the rest of the rural population, when addressing telehealth technical assistance.
+Applicants are encouraged to include populations that have historically suffered from poorer health outcomes, health disparities, and other inequities, as compared to the rest of the rural population, when addressing telehealth technology and policy.
 Examples of these populations include, but are not limited to, racial and ethnic minorities, people/persons experiencing homelessness, pregnant women, disabled individuals, youth and adolescents, etc.

-A RTRC may consider a reasonable fee for continuing assistance in excess of 10 hours of technical assistance provided.
-The 10-hour limit is to ensure equitable access to technical assistance due to the public nature of the RTRCs.
-Any fees received by RTRCs must be used to supplement the HRSA award activities, must be listed, and the hours and level of effort related to those fees must be explained in progress and financial reports to HRSA.
+A NTRC may consider a reasonable fee for continuing assistance in excess of 10 hours of technical assistance provided.
+The 10-hour limit is to ensure equitable access to technical assistance due to the public nature of the NTRCs.
+Any fees received by NTRCs must be used to supplement the HRSA award activities, must be listed, and the hours and level of effort related to those fees must be explained in progress and financial reports to HRSA.
 Further information will be provided in the award notice.